nestordemeure/breviarium/data/english.md

 Share your travels with him, relate praises others have spoken of him, and whisper everything in his ear, especially things said by his superiors.

-Never reveal his demerits or vices, no matter how much he may ask.
-If he urges you, believing you do not trust him, relate at most the mildest faults, or those he has openly acknowledged himself.
+Never reveal his faults or vices, no matter how much he may ask.
+If he urges you, lest you seem distrustful, relate at most the mildest faults, or those he has openly acknowledged himself.
 For such things leave a bitter memory, no matter how they are said, especially if there is too much truth in them.

 Send him frequent greetings through others and in your own letters.